heinrichkortsch/dti_workshop_2025/docs/part 2 get creative/idea-1.md

 ## Components for the Base System

-- Microcontroller board (e.g. Raspberry Pi Pico)
+- Microcontroller board (Raspberry Pi Pico)
-- Motion sensor (e.g. PIR sensor)
+- Motion sensor (PIR sensor)
 - Buzzer or speaker
 - Connection cables

 ---

-## Other Components You May Use
+## Other Components You May Use Later

 You can personalize or extend your alarm system with:
 - LEDs (visual alarm, status indicators)